About the Artist: Deborah Scott

 I make work that begins with a recognition: the full story can’t be known.
 Whether I’m painting, writing, or conducting interviews, I start inside that uncertainty, knowing that what’s rendered will always be partial.
 The surface is built with gaps.
 Disruption isn’t added—it’s foundational.

-My practice doesn’t chase clarity or obscure it.
-It accepts that both exist, and that some truths must be shown while others remain inaccessible.
-I’m not trying to complete the story.
-I’m showing what happens when you stop pretending it’s possible.
+I don’t chase clarity or obscure it.
+I accept that what is known and unknown both exist.
+Some truths must be shown while others remain inaccessible.
+These paintings are not attempts to complete a story.
+They reflect what happens when I stop pretending it’s possible.

 The Story Behind the Art